Alfresco/acs-deployment/docs/helm/eks-deployment.md

 In order to access Alfresco once installed, you need to set up a DNS record that resolve to the ELB hostname that has been provisioned by `ingress-nginx`.

-This is a typical architecture for which you can learn more at [Exposing Kubernetes Applications article](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/).
+This is a typical architecture, which you can learn more about at [Exposing Kubernetes Applications article](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/).

 To retrieve the automatically assigned hostname of the ELB you need to inspect